albankora/worlddb/README.md

 ) ENGINE=InnoDB  DEFAULT CHARSET=utf8;
 ```

-if you find it useful and you improve it or add new data then please don't hesitate to shear it...
+if you find it useful and you improve it or add new data then please don't hesitate to shear it :-)